vim-advent-calendar/vimways.org/content/2018/chrisbra-diffmode.md

 That is pretty neat.

-This is also available as an asciiast:
+This is also available as an asciicast:

 <script id="asciicast-QyIhLUUmwMdpzIjRhkdcPdUyx" src="https://asciinema.org/a/QyIhLUUmwMdpzIjRhkdcPdUyx.js" data-size="1.3vw" async></script>